 “Integrative medicine is not a new phenomenon, and many cultures take a holistic approach to care,” she says.
 “Mind, body and spirit have always been connected in traditional Chinese medicine, naturopathy and Ayurveda, where finding balance is a key to health.
 It’s a wisdom that’s been lost with Western medicine.”

 Dr. Tanikella, who treats newborns through 26-year-olds, says her goal is to find the easiest and least invasive approach to care.
-“Sometimes pharmaceuticals are necessary, but if a condition can be treated with lifestyle or dietary changes, natural supplements, mindfulness, meditation, aromatherapy or Reiki, I prefer to try these approaches first,” she says.
+“Sometimes pharmaceuticals are necessary, but if a condition can be treated with lifestyle or dietary changes, natural supplements, mindfulness, meditation or aromatherapy, I prefer to try these approaches first,” she says.